 The preservation and safety of all animals should be a central theme in how we move forward as a species, and in Florida, that’s especially true for dolphins.

-We all know how cruelly they can be treated but instead of celebrating that, Dolphins Plus Bayside aims to give punters a personalised experience with these stunning beauties.
+We all know how cruelly they can be treated but instead of celebrating that, Dolphins Plus Bayside aims to give punters a personalized experience with these stunning beauties.

 If you go searching long enough then there’s a good chance you’ll stumble across a few crocs down in Florida.